mritunjaysharma394/vowpal-wiki/Tutorial.md

 The first output _0.000000_ is for the first example.

 The second output _0.000000 second_house_ is for the second example.
-You'll notice the tag appears here, and this is the primary use of the tag.
+You'll notice the tag appears here, and this is the primary use of the tag: mapping predictions to the examples they belong to.

 The third output _1.000000 third_house_ is for the third example.
 Clearly, some learning happened, because the prediction is now 1.